GenerallyHelpfulSoftware/SVGgh/README.md

 ### Limitations
 The entire [SVG specification](http://www.w3.org/TR/SVG11/) is not implemented.
 At present, it only implements the portions of the specification I needed or thought I might need.
 In particular, it doesn't support SVG fonts, animation, Javascript, or effects.
 Also, some attributes remain unimplemented or partially implemented, for example the *width* attribute of an *svg* entity cannot be expressed as a percentage.
 I hope users of this library will contribute back implementations of at least some of these.

-There are undoubtably bugs but I've used this library in all 6 apps I have in the App Store without issue so it is reasonably stable.
+There are undoubtably bugs but I've used this library in all 8 apps I have in the App Store without issue so it is reasonably stable.
 Also, I would not label this a high performance renderer although I've never had cause to complain about it in the way I use it.

 The included library assumes ARC style memory management.
 It's also been arbitrarily set to support iOS 7 and up.
-The code might run on iOS 5 and up, but I'm not supporting that going forward.
+I've moved to using newer code annotations such as *nullable* so it requires a recent version of Xcode to compile.

 Originally, this was distributed as a static library, but that is not a modern way to use it.
 So the enclosed project will build a framework, and most people will probably find the use of Cocoapods to be more enjoyable.